The White-Pink and the Long Yellow Stamens of Lindheimer's Βeeblossom

 The life span of Gaura is between 3 and 10 years old.
 To reach and sometimes exceed the decade, it must – among other favorable factors – be planted in purely sunny places.

-Its shape is spherical-flattened or spherical, has dense foliage and is characterized as a fine texture.
-It is evergreen, but in very low temperatures it loses part of – or even the whole – foliage.
+Its shape is spherical-flattened or spherical, has dense foliage with a slightly irregular outline and a canopy characterized as fine-textured.
+It is evergreen, but if the temperature drops significantly, it loses part or all of its foliage.

 Lindheimer's Βeeblossom (Oenothera lindheimeri) - Botanical Description